Word of the year: Macquarie Dictionary

 The Macquarie Dictionary, which is the dictionary of Australian English, updates the online dictionary each year with new words, phrases, and definitions.
 These can be viewed on their website.

-Each year the editors select a short-list of new words added to the dictionary and invite the public to vote on their favourite.
-The public vote is held in January and results in the People's Choice winner.
-The most influential word of the year is also selected by the Word of the Year Committee which is chaired by the Vice-Chancellor of the University of Sydney, Dr Michael Spence.
-The Editor of the Macquarie Dictionary, Susan Butler, is also a committee member.
+Each year the editors review all new words and definitions that have been added to the dictionary in the past year from which they select a shortlist and invite the public to vote on their favourite.
+The public vote is held in November and results in the People's Choice winner.
+The most influential word of the year is also selected by the Word of the Year Committee which comprises the Editorial Team at Macquarie Dictionary along with David Astle and language research specialist Tiger Webb.
 The Committee meets annually to select the overall winning words.

 The following is the list of winning words since the Macquarie Word of the Year first began in 2006:

 Merriam-Webster

 The lists of Merriam-Webster's Words of the Year (for each year) are ten-word lists published annually by the American dictionary-publishing company Merriam-Webster, Inc., which feature the ten words of the year from the English language.
 These word lists started in 2003 and have been published at the end of each year.
 At first, Merriam-Webster determined its contents by analyzing page hits and popular searches on its website.
 Since 2006, the list has been determined by an online poll and by suggestions from visitors to the website.

 The following is the list of words that became Merriam-Webster's Word of the Year since 2003: